 9- Octavia Butler ‘Kindred’: This is a book about slavery and time travel, and again I thought ‘I’m never going to relate to this, never mind enjoy it…I’m not into time travel.’
 Lies.
 Apparently I am into time travel, because I loved this book, couldn’t put it down, and have since picked up and read other books about time travel and loved those too!
 This book is fascinating, but also eye-opening and sad as slavery was still very much alive and well in the 1800’s.

 2- Allen Eskens ‘The Life We Bury’: Whoa!
 This book is intense!
-I loved, loved, loved it!!
-There were so many edge of my seat moments in this one, what an incredible story.
+I loved, loved, loved it!
+There were so many edge-of-my-seat moments in this one, what an incredible story.
 Allen Eskens is a fabulous writer and this was his debut novel!
 Great mystery, great character development, incredibly interesting, thought-provoking plot!
 Don’t miss out on this one!

 1- Daniel Keyes ‘Flowers For Algernon’: This book, oh, this book has such a special place in my heart.
 It’s impossible not to fall in love with Charlie, from beginning to end, he’s so endearing!
 This is a story of humanity, hope and perseverance.
 It’s both beautiful and heartbreaking in so many ways.
-I finished listening to this book, cried in my car for 20 mins. and started it all over again.
-Absolutely adore!!
+I finished listening to this book, cried in my car for 20 minutes and started it all over again.
+Absolutely adore!